People often think of procurement as complex and tedious.

-Digitization enables you to manage all these complex relationships at a glance, with minimum manual effort.
+Digitisation enables you to manage all these complex relationships at a glance, with minimum manual effort.

 Procurement is all about making sure you have the right products/services when and where you need them.
 And when you’ve got a boatload of individual items you need to manage across geographies and currencies…things get tricky.
-Even Elon Musk has to deal with that.

 Now imagine you have head office and several secondary locations.
 How can you ensure that everyone orders the same things at the same price?
 How do you make sure that you don’t overspend or have items delivered to the wrong location?

-Using a digital multi-location management tool makes all of these problems… disappear.
+Using a digital multi-location management tool makes all of these problems disappear.

 Imagine this scenario: You go out to dinner with your significant other.
 You spot a dessert on the menu you know you absolutely must try.

 So, you order a smaller dinner portion to make sure you leave room for the delectable delight.
 When it’s finally time to place your order, the waiter regretfully informs you the delicious dessert is not available that evening.